sixfeetup/scaf/{{cookiecutter.project_slug}}/docs/development.md

       $ make setup   # inside the codebase of the project you want to work on
       $ tilt up

-## Update dependencies

-To update the backend app dependencies, you must edit the `backend/requirements/*.in` files.
-Once you have made your changes, you need to regenerate the `backend/requirements/*.txt` files using:

-       $ make compile

 ## Next steps

 Creating a superuser account in the backend is useful so you have access to